 “Which means that I’m busy.
 I have to go to work.
 Besides, how are you going to stop people from shooting bears when they’re shooting other people with such stunning regularity?”

 “But that isn’t okayed by the state,” said Rhonda.
 “They don’t issue licenses to people to gun other people down.”

 The woman was killer smart.
 But the government issued uniforms and weapons to off people in wars.
 Wasn’t that kind of a massive hunt?

 “That Sacramento rally may have merit, but I think I have a better idea,” Jimmy announced.

 “I was thinking that I might apply for a hunting license.”

 “What?
-You want a license to hunt bears?” asked Rhonda, amazed.
+You want a license to hunt bears?” said Rhonda.

 “Not at all,” Jimmy said.
 “What I said was that I might apply for such a document.
 They would surely turn me down, and that would raise an issue of discrimination.
 I could file suit.
-Think of the publicity that might flow from such a simple and creative act.”
+Think of the publicity that might attend such a simple and creative act.”

 Ursula let him know what she thought: “Brother bear, get serious.
 What you’re proposing is beside the point, which is that people hunt bears.”